conradakunga/Blog/_posts/2024-12-06-required-properties-vs-constructors-in-domain-objects.md

 }
 ```

-Given the date of birth is actually a date, we don't care about the time componet.
+Given the date of birth is actually a date, we don't care about the time component.
 So we can use the [DateOnly](https://learn.microsoft.com/en-us/dotnet/api/system.dateonly?view=net-9.0) type instead.

 ```csharp
 public class RegistrationRequest